Optimizing Data Augmentation Policy Through Random Unidimensional Search: Introduction

 Despite the significant complexity and efficiency enhancements made by RandAugment, there is still room for improvement.
 For example, the default setting of RandAugment uses a 10x10 grid search for the $10^{2}$ search space.
 While it is technically possible to run any training task 100 times, the computational cost of doing so may still be prohibitive, especially on large-scale datasets.

 To reduce costs, a sub-grid is often selected from the 10x10 grid for the actual search.
 Unfortunately, appropriate sub-grid selection is highly customized to specific problems.
 This re-introduces a requirement on human expertise and experience, which autonomous methods seek to avoid.
 For example, for Cifar100 \cite{cifar} the proposed subgrid is $N\in\{1, 2\}, M\in\{2, 6, 10, 14\}$.
-For ImageNet \cite{imagenet}, a ResNet50 model \cite{resnet} uses the subgrid $N\in\{1, 2, 3\}, M\in\{5, 7, 9, 11, 13, 15\}$, whereas EfficientNet \cite{efficientnet} on the same dataset searches $N\in\{2, 3\}, M\in\{17, 25, 28, 31\}$.
+For ImageNet \cite{imagenet}, a ResNet50 model \cite{resnet} uses the subgrid $N\in\{1, 2, 3\}, M\in\{5, 7, 9, 11, 13, 15\}$, whereas EfficientNet \cite{efficientnet} on the same dataset searches $N\in\{2, 3\}$, and $M\in\{17, 25, 28, 31\}$.
+Where $M$ represents the global distortion magnitude which controls the intensity of all augmentation operations. $N$ is the number of transformations to be applied in each training step.
 It is difficult to say what kind of intuition would allow someone to generate such sub-grids for previously unseen problems.

 To address these problems, we propose Random Unidimentional Augmentation (RUA): a simpler yet more effective automated data augmentation workflow.
 The goal of RUA is to achieve the following two objectives: \begin{enumerate} \item Reduce the computational cost required to perform automated search, without sacrificing performance. \item Eliminate the need for problem-specific human expertise in the process, enabling a fully automated workflow. \end{enumerate}